top of page

 I've taken herbs before and they didn't do anything.
 Why should I expect this to be any different?

-If you've taken herbs before and been underwhelmed, it's probably because you were taking a one-size-fits-all, generic product not designed to address your particular constitution and situation.
+If you've taken herbs before and been underwhelmed, it may be because you were taking a one-size-fits-all, generic product not designed to address your particular constitution and situation.
 The formula that you'll receive after our consultation is different from anything pre-packaged.
 It's a fine-tuned, custom-tailored medicine rooted in ancient wisdom, designed to meet your system where it's at and move it towards greater harmony.

 Are Chinese herbs safe?